Disclosure: This hotel was provided at a discounted cost; all opinions are my own.

 - Location: 1121 15th Street, Sacramento, CA 95814

-I stayed in a studio room and it was a great home away from home for me.
-The room was big with a half kitchen and fridge, nice living room with a couch (that pulled out to be a bed), and a swivel TV for both the living room and the bedroom.
+I stayed in a studio room, and it was a great home away from home for me.
+The room was big with a half kitchen and fridge, a beautiful living room with a couch (that pulled out to be a bed), and a swivel TV for both the living room and the bedroom.

-I really liked the view from the hotel window as well, I could see the garden below me and the very tip of the capital in the distance.
-The fridge was a good addition for someone exploring the city like I was as it allowed me to get drinks and snacks from the super market and easily store them in the room.
+I liked the view from the hotel window as well.
+I could see the garden below me and the very tip of the capital in the distance.
+The fridge was an excellent addition for someone exploring the city like I was as it allowed me to get drinks and snacks from the supermarket and easily store them in the room.

-All in all this is a great spot to stay in the city.
-There is plenty to do really close to the hotel and I have no problem recommending it as a great option for exploring Sacramento.
+All in all, this is a great spot to stay in the city.
+There is plenty to do close to the hotel, and I have no problem recommending it as an excellent option for exploring Sacramento.